tomhrr/dale/doc/all.md

 The `-nc` versions should only be used when the argument node will not be used again.

+Argument nodes for the various unquote forms must be DNode pointer variable names.
+If any other type of argument is provided, the unquote form will expand to that argument.
+For example, `(qq do (uq (mnfv mc 1)))` will expand to `(do (mnfv mc 1))`.
+Issue #140 is tracking this problem, and will be resolved when arbitrary argument nodes are supported.

 ## <a name="assert"></a> 2.7 assert